-Students may earn credit for participating in advanced coursework (AP/IB), concurrent/dual enrollment, internships or CareerTech coursework leading to industry certification.
-Specific course codes approved for credit can be found in the Postsecondary Opportunities Guidance document (http://bit.ly/PostOpsGuide).
-Consult Oklahoma CareerTech for a list of approved CareerTech programs.
+Juniors and seniors may earn credit for participating in advanced coursework (AP/IB), concurrent/ dual enrollment, internships or Career Tech coursework leading to industry certification.
+Specific course codes approved for credit can be found in the Postsecondary Opportunities Guidance document.